Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 Main Building of Pavilion of Prince Teng or Tengwang Ge.

-Mount Lu, or Lushan National Park Locating next to Poyang Lake, is a UNESCO World Heritage Site, for the beautiful natural sceneries, and being one of the most influential centers of education and religion in history.
+Mount Lu or Lushan National Park located next to the lake, is a UNESCO World Heritage Site, for the beautiful natural sceneries, and is one of the most influential centers of education and religion in history.

-Hanpo Pass or Hanpo Kou of Mount Lu Facing the Poyang Lake, Photo by Dashenlin Taishan.
+Hanpo Pass or Hanpo Kou of Mount Lu Facing the Lake, Photo by Dashenlin Taishan.

 Suojiang Tower, also named Suojianglou, belonged to a building complex constructed in 1585, to suppress and block Dragon Jiaolong living in the lake that caused huge floods in this area.

-Centuries of wind, rain, flood, earthquakes, and wars took down other buildings, but the Suojiang Tower is still standing still and guarding on the Poyang Lake.
+Centuries of wind, rain, flood, earthquakes, and wars took down other buildings, but the Suojiang Tower is still standing still and guarding the lake.

 Tomb of the Marquis of Haihun

-Tomb of Haihunhou or Marquis of Haihun in Nanchang city of Jiangxi Province, is believed mausoleum of Liu He (? — 59 BC).
+The Tomb of Haihunhou or the Marquis of Haihun in Nanchang city of Jiangxi Province, is believed mausoleum of Liu He (? — 59 BC).

 Liu He, the grandson of Emperor Wu of Han, had worn the crown for 27 days and got abolished by powerful regent Huo Guang.